Meir of Rothenburg: Biography

 Rabbi Meir was born between 1215 and 1220 in the Free City of Worms.
 His first teacher was his father, who descended from a long line of rabbis.
 He continued his training in Würzburg under Isaac ben Moses of Vienna and in France, where he remained until 1242, his teachers being Yechiel of Paris, Samuel ben Solomon of Falaise, and Samuel of Évreux, witnessing the burning of the Talmud on 17 June 1242, in Paris.
 He then settled in Rothenburg ob der Tauber, opening a yeshiva in his house.
 After the death of his father in 1281, he settled in Worms.
 In 1286, Rudolf I, King of the Romans, instituted a new political status for the Jewish community, declaring them servi camerae regis "serfs of the treasury", allowing direct royal taxation of the Jewish community.
 Since Rudolf did not prohibit local nobles from also taxing the Jews, the burden on the communities could be devastating.

+Meir corresponded with rabbis in the Land of Israel and advocated for aliyah, taking the position it was worthy to immigrate to the Land of Israel despite the dangerous travel and difficult living conditions there.
+He even ruled that a child could immigrate there against the wishes of his parents.

-Along with many others, Meir left Germany with family and followers, but was captured in the mountains of Lombardy, having been recognized by a baptized Jew named Kneppe, and imprisoned in a fortress near Ensisheim in Alsace.
+Along with many others, Meir left Germany with family and followers, likely intending to migrate to the Land of Israel.
+Along the way, however, he was captured in the mountains of Lombardy, having been recognized by a baptized Jew named Kneppe, and imprisoned in a fortress near Ensisheim in Alsace.
 Tradition has it that a large ransom of 23,000 marks silver was raised for him by Asher ben Jehiel, but Rabbi Meir refused it for fear of encouraging the imprisonment of other rabbis.
 He ruled on his own abduction in light of Talmudic law.

 Meir died in prison after seven years.
 Fourteen years after his death, a ransom was paid for his body by Alexander ben Salomon Wimpfen, who was subsequently laid to rest beside him in the Jewish cemetery of Worms.

 According to Yaakov ben Moshe Levi Moelin, Rabbi Meir was an expert in interpreting dreams.

 According to Chaim Yosef David Azulai's Shem HaGedolim, a disciple of Rabbi Meir whose name was Meir HaKohen, wrote the famous commentary on Maimonides' Mishneh Torah entitled Hagahot Maimoniyot.